ernestboey/2021-bootcamp-gds/exercises/24-CICD-PartII.md

 > This exercise is an **optional** stretch goal.
 If you are short on time, you may wish to work on this exercise after the workshop.
 Please proceed to the [next exercise](./25-CleanUp.md) to clean up your environment.

-In this exercise, we will be extending the CI/CD pipeline you created in the [previous exercise](./22-Docker-Image.md) ...
+In this exercise, we will be extending the CI/CD pipeline you created in the [previous exercise](./22-Docker-Image.md) to add several automated tools.

+These include:

+1. Code Linting
+2. Image Scanning
+3. IaC Scanning
+4. Automated Dependency Updating

 Leveraging on these tools allows Developers to detect and prevent defects in their codebase earlier in the Software Development Lifecycle (SDLC) more frequently.
 This is known as "Shift-Left Testing" in DevOps, and it fully embodies the "Test early and often" mantra typically seen in Agile organizations practicing iterative development.